serenasun999/602/README.md

     - The dataset for air quality measurement for NYC is from 2011.
 This is an open-source dataset that was taken from the New York City Department of Health Environment and Health Data Portal from the New York City government website.
 When combining the tables for this dataset, the pollutants that had matching columns were Nitrogen Dioxide, Nitric Oxide, and PM2.5.
 Therefore, our study will be focusing on these 3 pollutants.
     - The dataset for neighbourhood poverty is from 2007 - 2011.
 This is an open-source dataset that was taken from the New York City Department of Health Environment and Health Data Portal from the New York City government website.

 4. **Tools Used**: All datasets were cleaned and loaded to the SQL server.
 Data were operated via SQL queries.
-Regression analyst was applied for specific questions.
+A regression analyst was applied for specific questions.

 5. **Results**:
     - The results of our Pearson's correlation show that there is *no correlation* between poverty level and the presence of Nitrogen Dioxide, Nitric Oxide, or PM2.5 in New York City.